scortt/lifeveda.github.io/TheTipsForInvest.md

 One can only aim to avoid systemic risks rather than escaping selective risks.

-For the average person, Peter Drucker’s insights might be more practical than Warren Buffett’s.
+For the average person, Peter Drucker's insights might be more practical than Warren Buffett's.

 The essence of business secrets lies in what is being sold: ideals, style, meticulousness, beauty, anxiety, happiness, or tears.

-What you wouldn’t want for yourself shouldn’t be wished upon others; businesses that peddle undesirable goods typically don’t last long.
+What you wouldn't want for yourself shouldn't be wished upon others; businesses that peddle undesirable goods typically don't last long.

 Positioning is crucial, but perception is even more so.